fismerio/DOP-sandbox/README.md

 Conversion notes:

 * Docs to Markdown version 1.0β29
-* Mon Jul 27 2020 19:44:45 GMT-0700 (PDT)
+* Mon Jul 27 2020 19:48:32 GMT-0700 (PDT)
 * Source doc: DOP-sandbox
-* This is a partial selection.
-Check to make sure intra-doc links work.
 ----->

 # DOP-sandbox

+Dance-Oriented Programming Sandbox - an IDE for exploring programming with the body.